Zefau/ioBroker.roomba/README.md

 | localtimeoffset | - | integer | Unknown | - |
 | ... | - | ... | ... | - |

+Please help me regarding the description of the preferences.
+If you know the meaning of preferences stated as unknown in the table, let me [know their meaning via an issue](https://github.com/Zefau/ioBroker.roomba/issues)!

 ## Smart Home / Alexa integration using ioBroker.javascript
 Will follow..

 ## Changelog

+### Current development
+- (zefau) Password will now be stored encrypted
+- (zefau) Image / Map of the current cleaning mission will be created

 ### 0.2.1 (2018-11-25)
 - (zefau) Fixed / improved automatically retrieving of authentication credentials